jamescyft/cyft-landing/docs/implementation-guides/READY_FOR_IMPLEMENTATION.md

 ## ⚠️ Important

-- DO NOT look in the `_archive/` folder - it contains outdated guides
 - Follow ONLY `ULTRA_PRECISE_GUIDE.md`
 - Test after each change
 - The dev server should be running at http://localhost:3000